Skip to content

 On July 6, 2018, Democratic pollster and President of Lake Research, Celinda Lake, dropped a bombshell when she spoke on What America is Thinking, a show on Hill.TV about polls and public opinion.

 According to her research, Millennials think the Roe v.
-Wade decision happened right after the Revolutionary War, some 200 year ago.
-Also, according to Lake they have no idea there was ever a time when abortion was illegal.
+Wade decision happened right after the Revolutionary War, some 200 years ago.
+Also, according to Lake, they have no idea there was ever a time when abortion was illegal.
+They are not aware of how abortion became legal.

 Roe v.
 Wade is not a law passed by Congress.
-It was a vote by 7 Supreme Court Justices which eliminated the laws on abortion in all 50 states.
+It was a vote by 7 Supreme Court Justices that eliminated the laws on abortion in all 50 states.

 The Roe v.
 Wade decision came about in 1973 as a result of two U.S. Supreme Court decisions, Roe v.
 Wade and Doe v.
 Bolton.
 These decisions nullified all state laws on abortion, which had been in effect up until that time.